-INTRODUCTION TO ENGINEERING DESIGN TEC105 .5 credit 9/10/11/12
+INTRODUCTION TO ENGINEERING DESIGN TEC105 5 crodit 9/10/11/12 INIRODUCTION TO ENGINEERING DESIGN 1 = 6 100 .5 credit : 9/10/11/1Z

 This course is a basic introduction to engineering for all students.
 Students who complete this course will learn the concepts necessary in order to develop their ideas into solutions that will improve our lives.
 Exciting hands-on learning activities like data comparison of heart rates, rating consumer products, destructive testing, and 3D solid modeling.
 They will apply math, science, history, and English content from other courses in a STEM-based experience.
 Students will have access to advanced manufacturing techniques like laser cutting and engraving.
 This is a great course for students to develop their creative ideas and make them into reality!